 Master of Arts in Global Health & Society

 Global Health and Society at the University of Miami provides students with an interdisciplinary perspective for understanding how global health outcomes relate to society, culture, and the environment.
-A range of interdisciplinary courses examines emerging challenges to human health and security, differential access and adoption of evidence-based health policies, governance, practices, and interventions, and how these translate from international to community scales.
+A range of interdisciplinary courses examines emerging challenges to human health and security, global dimensions of medical anthropology, differential access and adoption of evidence-based health policies, governance, practices, and interventions, and how these translate from international to community scales.

 Students interested in pursuing a Master of Arts in Global Health and Society have the opportunity to choose specialize is one of three degree tracks.